Uttama (Chola dynasty): Role in Aditya II’s Assassination

-However, later research indicates that Sastry may be wrong in this claim, and possibly interpreted the Tamil inscriptions incorrectly.
-It seems reasonable to conclude that if there was any evidence against Uttama Chola, Rajaraja's son Rajendra would not have assumed the coronation name of Madhurathaka II.
+However, subsequent research has challenged Sastry’s interpretation, suggesting he may have misread the inscriptions.
+It seems reasonable to conclude that if any credible evidence had existed against Uttama, Rajaraja’s son, Rajendra Chola, would not have adopted the coronation title of Madhurantaka II.

-There is every indication Uttama was religious and upstanding.
-An ardent Shiva devotee (as seen by inscriptions in Konnerirajapuram aka Thirunallam or in Kanchipuram), it was Uttama, under the guidance of his mother, who codified the temple patterns, epigraphy, art, sculpture, and the keeping of administrative records.
+All indications point to Uttama being a devout and upright ruler.
+An ardent devotee of Shiva, inscriptions from Konnerirajapuram (also known as Thirunallam) and Kanchipuram reflect his piety.
+Under the guidance of his mother, Uttama played a significant role in codifying temple patterns, epigraphy, art, sculpture, and administrative record-keeping.

 Chola army and campaigns

-Not much is known about the military conquests of Uttama (Rashtrakuta) but by his time most of Thondaimandalam had been recovered from the Rashtrakutas.
+Not much is known about the military conquests of Uttama, but by his time most of Thondaimandalam had been recovered from the Rashtrakuta.
 His dominions included Kanchi and Tiruvannamalai to the north.
 Many of his inscriptions are found in around Chengalpattu and North Arcot districts.
 The Chola army seems to have been in continued battles with the Pandyas and their ally the Sinhalas in Eelam or Sri Lanka.
 Several Chola coins of Uttama have been found in the Pandya country and in Eelam as proof of Uttama's activities there.
 We have a copper-plate inscription of him, now at the Government Museum Chennai.
 It bears the symbol of a seated tiger with two fish beside it and bears the line This is the matchless edict of the King who taught justice to all the Kings in his realm.
 But the genealogical section of the plates was lost.
 However, we do have the appendix portion at the end.

 There are indications he upgraded the army, not just in troop levels but also in quality and organization.
-It is known through inscriptions that, at least from Uttama Chola's time, warriors were provided with waistcoats of armour.
+It is known through inscriptions that, at least from Uttama's time, warriors were provided with waistcoats of armour.

 An important general during his reign was Paluvettaraiyar Maravan Kandanar, who also served under Sundara Chola.
-His son Kumaran Maravan also served Uttama Chola.
+His son Kumaran Maravan also served Uttama.